parduino/Femora/docs/introduction/examples.rst

 Examples and Tutorials
 ======================

-This section provides practical examples and tutorials to help you understand how to use MeshMaker for various applications.
+This section provides practical examples and tutorials to help you understand how to use FEMORA for various applications.

 Basic Examples
 --------------